patrickespake/task_manager_be/README.md

 ## Running RuboCop

 RuboCop is a static code analyzer and formatter for Ruby.
-We use it to enforce a consistent code style in the project.
+I use it to enforce a consistent code style in the project.
 To run RuboCop, you can use the following command:

 ```bash
 docker-compose exec rails rubocop